 Bosanski lonac is a kind of stew unique to the country that is prepared following a special tradition.

-According to the original recipe, the pot is prepared alternating layers of large pieces of meat and vegetables in a pot until it is completely full.
-The dish cooks for over 6 hours, when it becomes a mouthwatering stew, with super tender meat that is soaked in a juicy sauce and extremely flavorful.
+According to the original recipe, the pot is prepared in alternating layers of large pieces of meat and vegetables in a pot until it is full.
+The dish cooks for over 6 hours, when it becomes a mouthwatering stew, with super tender meat soaked in a juicy sauce and highly flavorful.

 These small dumplings, usually steamed or boiled, filled with a mixture of ground beef (or mutton) and blonde onions sauté in a pan, is a delicious dish in Balkan cuisine; in some places, it is also possible to find them made with a cheese filling.